startripleai/vortical-quantum-gravity/FUNDAMENTAL_CONSTANTS.md

 ## 2. Derivation of the Unsuppressed Vacuum Baseline ($G_{\text{max}}$)

 In the VLD framework, the gravitational constant is not an immutable scalar, but a dynamic efficiency variable.
 The laboratory value $G_0$ is a heavily damped state caused by baryonic matter clogging the elastic nodes.
-In deep cosmic voids, gravity recovers its true, unsuppressed baseline potential
+In deep cosmic voids, gravity recovers its true, unsuppressed baseline potential ($G_{\text{max}}$).

-$G_{\text{max}}$

 ### 2.1 The Nodal Resource Budget and Terrestrial Efficiency

 From the **Pythagorean Conservation Law**, a lattice node must partition its fixed evolutionary capacity between linear temporal progression ($P_t$) and spatial/vortical rotation ($P_\theta$):